ansible-community/antsibull-docs/tests/functional/baseline-default/collections/ns/col2/foo4_module.rst

     It is not included in ``ansible-core``.
     To check whether it is installed, run :code:`ansible-galaxy collection list`.

-    To install it, use: :code:`ansible-galaxy collection install ns.col2`.
+    To install it, use: :code:`ansible\-galaxy collection install ns.col2`.

     To use it in a playbook, specify: :code:`ns.col2.foo4`.